PESOnline UK – Rules and Regulations

 1.3 – All invites are sent INVITE ONLY to prevent issues with drivers dropping in / out of the race.

-2.0 – There will be 10 Constructors (20 Drivers) where possible within each tier within their respective Championship Grids.
+2.0 – There will be 10 Constructors (20 Drivers) where possible within the respective Championship Grids.

 2.1 – Each Constructor (Team) will be made up of two drivers where possible.